rhyslwells/Data-Archive/content/standardised/learning rate.md

 3. **Practical Considerations**:
    - It's common to start with a moderate learning rate and adjust based on the model's performance during training.
-   - Techniques like learning rate schedules or adaptive learning rate methods (e.g., [[Adam optimizer]]) can dynamically adjust the learning rate during training to improve convergence.
+   - Techniques like learning rate schedules or adaptive learning rate methods (e.g., [[Adam Optimizer]]) can dynamically adjust the learning rate during training to improve convergence.